Banagher: Cromwell's Castle

-The structure that stands on what is known locally as the Canal Bank, called Cromwell's Castle, primarily derives its current form from the Napoleonic Wars.
+The structure that stands on what is known locally as the Canal Bank, called Cromwell's Castle, primarily derives its current form from work related to the Napoleonic Wars.
 Similar to the Martello Tower that stands opposite it, on the same bank of the river, Cromwell's Castle was largely reconstructed as a defensive position to repel any invading fleet coming upstream towards Banagher.

-The English had established many forts on the Leinster bank of the river, including Fort Frankford and, later, Fort Falkland (see Military History).
+Previously, the English had established many forts on the Leinster bank of the river, including Fort Frankford and, later, Fort Falkland.
 The garrison at Fort Falkland was overrun by the forces of the Confederate Catholics in 1642 but was recaptured by Cromwell's army in 1650.
 The Cromwellians established a new fortification on the Connacht bank of the river leading up to the plantation of Connacht in 1654.
 The castle was modified in 1817 to enable it to mount artillery with a platform for a 24-pound traversing gun constructed on its roof.
 Its interior became a powder magazine and housed a garrison of 20 soldiers.

 Having fallen somewhat into disrepair, the structure came under the care of the Banagher Branch of the Offaly Historical Society in the 1980s and considerable restoration work has been undertaken since then.
-The Canal Bank on which it stands is the property of the people of Banagher and is held in trust as a public amenity.
+The bank on which it stands is held in trust as a public amenity.
 Considerable works around the castle have also taken place and the castle, park and riverside walk are open to the public.

 Cuba Court

 Cuba Court, also known as Cuba House, was a house dating from the 1730s and may have been constructed by one George Frazer, a former Governor of Cuba and perhaps to a design of Sir Edward Lovett Pearce, who designed the Irish Houses of Parliament in Dublin.
 It is certainly known to have been constructed with money from the sugar plantations in Cuba.
 In his biography of Anthony Trollope, James Pope-Hennessy describes Cuba Court as "a fine example of an Irish country-house of the mid-eighteenth century in the manner of the Dublin architect, Pierce (sic).
-The building contained...two circular rooms...and an avenue of lime trees led to the front door."
-The Belfast writer, Maurice Craig, in his 1976 book Classic Irish Houses of the Middle Size, describes Cuba Court as "perhaps the most splendidly masculine house in the whole country."
+The building contained ... two circular rooms ... and an avenue of lime trees led to the front door."
+The Belfast writer, Maurice Craig, in Classic Irish Houses of the Middle Size (1976), describes Cuba Court as "perhaps the most splendidly masculine house in the whole country."
 Towards the end of the 18th century, Cuba Court was the home of Denis Bowes Daly, who was a prominent member of the local ascendancy.
 Prior to his death in 1821 he had leased Cuba Court to the Army Medical Board on a 61-year lease.
 The building was little used as a hospital and the Medical Board was quite happy to give it up to the Commissioners of Education for the Royal School, which had eventually been established as a result of the Royal Charter of 1621.